Relief Society: Reorganization and expansion

 Snow provided central leadership both before and after her call as General President in 1880.
 She emphasized spirituality and self-sufficiency.
 The Relief Society sent women to medical school, trained nurses, opened the Deseret Hospital, operated cooperative stores, promoted silk manufacture, saved wheat, and built granaries.
 In 1872, Snow provided assistance and advice to Louisa L. Greene in the creation of a woman's publication, the Woman's Exponent, which was loosely affiliated with the Relief Society.
 Emmeline B. Wells succeeded Greene and continued as editor until its final issue in 1914.

-Under Snow's direction, Relief Society sisters nurtured young women and children.
-Heeding Brigham Young's 1869 call to reform, Snow, Mary Isabella Horne, and others established the Ladies' Cooperative Retrenchment Association from which the Young Ladies' Department of the Ladies' Cooperative Retrenchment was formed (later called the Young Ladies' Mutual Improvement Association and now the Young Women).
+Snow, Mary Isabella Horne, and others established the Ladies' Cooperative Retrenchment Association from which the Young Ladies' Department of the Ladies' Cooperative Retrenchment was formed (later called the Young Ladies' Mutual Improvement Association and now the Young Women).
 Snow also worked with Aurelia Spencer Rogers to establish the first ward Primary Association in 1878.
 By 1888, the Relief Society had more than 22,000 members in 400 local wards and branches.
 In 1891, the Relief Society became a charter member of the National Council of Women of the United States and it was called the National Women's Relief Society.

 Early Relief Society meetings were generally held semi-monthly.
 One meeting per month was devoted to sewing and caring for the needs of the poor.
 At meetings members might receive instruction, discuss elevating and educational topics, and bear testimony.
 The women were also encouraged to explore and develop cultural opportunities for their community.

 The 20th century

-Stakes began circulating outlines for lessons in 1902.
-The first standardized lessons were published by the General Board in 1914 in the Relief Society Bulletin, later renamed the Relief Society Magazine in 1915.
+The Relief Society Magazine became the official publication of the Relief Society from 1915 to 1970.
 By 1942, membership in the organization was approximately 115,000 women, growing to 300,000 members in 1966.
 In June 1945, the General Board changed the organization's official name to "Relief Society of The Church of Jesus Christ of Latter-day Saints".

 The church-wide implementation of Priesthood Correlation in the 1960s "radically transformed" the Relief Society.
 These changes assisted in preparing the Relief Society for an era of a worldwide church; correlated lessons and materials were easier to translate and applicable to a broader audience.
 A side-effect of these changes was that the Relief Society lost much of the autonomy that it once enjoyed, notably around its budget.
 The Relief Society Magazines last edition was December 1970, after which it and several other church magazines were replaced with the Ensign.

-In April 2005, the Relief Society received the American Red Cross "Heroes 2004 Award" for its service in the Greater Salt Lake area.
-In 2010, Catholic Community Services honored Julie Beck, the general president of the Relief Society, where she was named Community Partner.